An Axiomatic Risk-Reward Framework for Sustainable Investing: Measuring ESG and financial performance

 \section{Measuring ESG and financial performance}

 The first step in defining ESG risk measures is to clarify how we characterize and measure sustainability.
 Following an approach common in the literature, we use the ESG scores of a company as a proxy for sustainability \citep[see, e.g.,][]{pedersen2021responsible,utz2015tri,cesarone2022does}.
 Here, we clarify how to treat such a variable from both practical and theoretical points of view, establishing the basis for measuring ESG scores in a way that allows us to consistently use them alongside monetary values for risk measurement.
 We emphasize that, at this stage, we keep the discussion on an abstract level, without reference to specific data providers or methodologies.
-This allows us not to be limited by the current state-of-the-art market ESG scores, which are still far from being standardized and comparable across data providers \citep[see, e.g.,][]{berg2022aggregate,billio2021inside}.
+This allows us not to be limited by the current state-of-the-art market ESG scores, which are still far from being standardized and comparable across data providers \citep[see, e.g.,][]{billio2021inside, berg2022aggregate,lauria2026mean}.

 Several approaches appear in the literature for modeling the random variable $r_T$ used to compute risk. \cite{artzner1999coherent} define coherent risk measures for a random variable that represents net worth by following the principle that ``bygones are bygones,'' meaning that future net worth is the only thing that matters.
 In an alternative approach, the random variable used to compute monetary risk represents the return of a financial position.
-This latter approach, which is often used in practical applications for the measurement of the risk of equity portfolios, introduces some differences in the interpretation of the axioms \cite[see][Chapter 6]{rachev2011risk}.\footnote{Alternatively, some authors prefer to define risk measures computed on a variable that represents losses, thus assuming that lower values of the variable are preferred by an investor.
+This latter approach, which is often used in practical applications for the measurement of the risk of equity portfolios, can be interpreted as the payoff of a unitary investment in a risky position, and it introduces some differences in the interpretation of the axioms \cite[see][Chapter 6]{rachev2011risk}.\footnote{Alternatively, some authors prefer to define risk measures computed on a variable that represents losses, thus assuming that lower values of the variable are preferred by an investor.
 Such an assumption does not significantly alter the analysis: it simply changes some signs in the definition of risk (see, e.g., \citealp{rockafellar2013fundamental}).}